bobeatslollipop/bobeatslollipop.github.io/README.md

 **Directed Reading Program**\\
 In 2021 Spring, I participated in Math department's directed reading program, where I read 6 chapters of _Linear Representations of Finite Groups_ with [Wenyuan Li](https://wenyuanli1995-math.github.io/).

+**IDEAL Summer Intern**\\
+In 2025 Summer, I interned at Toyota Technological Institute at Chicago (TTIC) and studied various topics related to transformers.
+I was hosted by prof. [Zhiyuan Li](https://zhiyuanli.ttic.edu/).

 # Miscellaneous
 I have written two articles on 知乎 (Chinese version of Quora?) about theoretical computer science.
 Here's the [link](https://zhuanlan.zhihu.com/p/643661983).